Introduction

 "Hi Jen, I'm glad you got back from Corning in time.
 How did it go?"
 I asked her.

 "Well done.
 Slide in next to me," I asked her, as I slid over on the piano bench to make room.
-She sat, so I softly asked her as I played a little louder, "Did you mention the other three products?"
+She sat as I played a little louder to hide the conversation.
+"Did you mention the other three products?"
+I softly asked her.

 "Good, I'd like the same type of deal for each additional product of mine they take on.
 I'm looking to acquire at least 25% of the company.
 Did you put the samples in the safe?"